How Often Should I Service My Boiler in Rhode Island?

 What a real annual service includes

-A proper service is more than "looking at the boiler for ten minutes."
+A proper boiler service is more than "looking at it for ten minutes."
 Here's what we do at Kwik Plumbing & Heating on a typical visit.

 Safety checks